-GSCC returns the lesser of (a) the total amount of unearned aid or (b) an amount equal to the student's institutional charges multiplied by the percentage of aid unearned.
-The student is billed for funds returned by GSCC.
+GSCC returns the lesser of (a) the total amount of unearned

+aid or (b) an amount equal to the student's institutional charges multiplied by the percentage of aid unearned.
+The student is billed for any balance resulting from funds returned by GSCC.